How to Add or Change a Bank Account

 Linking a bank account electronically creates a secure, read-only connection with your financial institution through our data partner, Quovo.
 Betterment does not store your login information and will never share, sell, rent, or trade your information without your approval.

-To add a bank account electronically, log in on a web browser and select “Settings” from the menu and then select “Bank Accounts.”
+To add a bank account electronically, log in on a web browser and select “Settings” from the menu and then select “Funding Accounts.”
 You will then see the option to add a bank account.
 If you’ve already synced your bank account electronically in the past, you can choose that account to instantly link it for funding purposes.
 If not, you will be able to search for your bank by name.
 If the option to link your account electronically is available, you can instantly link your bank account by providing your username and password for that institution.

 Your bank might require you to complete additional two-step verification, which is an additional layer of security, before we can gain access to the account.
 If so, you will be prompted with verification questions or a code, generated when you provide your login credentials.
 This code is provided by your other financial institution via email, text, or telephone call.